School Food

 As of 2023, the Ministry of Health is leading the process of developing national school canteen standards based on the United Arab Emirate’s own National Food-Based Dietary Guidelines and the nutrition situation of the Emirates, to align standards for school food across the country.
 A multi-stakeholder school food task force has been set up, consisting of the Ministry of Education, the Emirates Schools Establishment, the Department of Health–Abu Dhabi, the Dubai Health Authority, the Sharjah Private Education Authority, the Department of Education and Knowledge in Abu Dhabi, Knowledge and Human Development Authority and municipalities from each emirate, among others.

-The Emirates Schools Establishment is currently responsible for the implementation of the standards in public school canteens.
+The Emirates Schools Establishment is currently responsible for implementing the standards in public school canteens.
 The Establishment reviews the school meal programme menus each year and collects food samples to ensure that the catering companies are meeting the standards.
 The Establishment uses nutritionists to conduct meetings, training and monitoring visits to catering companies to keep improving the quality of the food provided to schools.

 The Emirates Schools Establishment has a team of inspectors that monitor compliance with the standards through random inspections in public schools, mostly to monitor food safety aspects but also to identify variations from required meal modalities.
 Every term, an online survey is carried out to get feedback from students, parents and school principals.
 The Emirates Schools Establishment is also developing software to gather data on school food consumption among schoolchildren.

-Various Emirates have formed a committee to monitor the implementation of the standards, while others do not have jurisdiction over private schools, so each one has a different monitoring system as well as specific penalties.
-Part of the Ministry of Education’s task force plan is to better understand each monitoring system to enable an exchange of experiences and lessons learned among the different regions, with the aim of developing a common monitoring and evaluation system across the country.
+Various Emirates have formed a committee for monitoring the implementation of the standards, while others do not have jurisdiction over private schools, so each Emirate has a different monitoring and penalties system.
+Part of the Ministry of Education’s task force plan is to better understand these different systems for enabling lesson sharing among the regions, with the aim of developing a common monitoring and evaluation system across the country.

 School staff are responsible for monitoring compliance with the guidelines on foods brought from home.